kunnow/CSC173-DeepCV-Connor/README.md

 ---

 ## Abstract
 Potholes are a common road hazard that can cause vehicle damage and increase accident risk, especially in areas where roads deteriorate quickly due to weather and heavy traffic.
-This project develops a **pothole detection system** using the **Ultralytics YOLO object detection framework** and deploys it as a **Flask-free Jupyter Notebook dashboard** for real-time demonstrations.
+This project develops a **pothole detection system** using the **Ultralytics YOLO object detection framework** and deploys it as a **Jupyter Notebook dashboard** for real-time demonstrations.
 The model is trained using the Roboflow Universe **“New pothole detection”** dataset (9,240 labeled images) [2][3].
 After training for **50 epochs**, the model achieves an overall **mAP@0.50 = 0.62** and **mAP@0.50:0.95 = 0.36**, with the best performance on **large potholes** (mAP@0.50 = 0.77).
 The dashboard loads the trained weights (`best.pt`), runs inference on a video file or webcam stream, draws bounding boxes with confidence scores (e.g., `pothole 0.82`), and displays live statistics such as detection count and inference behavior.
-By packaging both training and deployment inside notebooks (`train.ipynb` and `pothole_detection.ipynb`), the project remains reproducible, presentation-ready, and aligned with course submission requirements.
+By packaging both training and deployment inside notebooks (`train.ipynb` and `pothole_detection.ipynb`), the entire workflow is self-contained and can be easily reproduced by others.

 ---